SonnyLarsson/Texts/My Code Standard.md

 ## Clear identifiers

-An identifier is a way.
+For the purposes of this document, an identifier is a name.
 Identifiers are used for namespaces, classes, functions and variables, and much more.
 Don't just use these names as a way of telling things apart.
 Consider identifiers as a way of communicating intent.

 Imagine a function used to **retrieve a value from a heat sensor**.
 Since the function is intended for checking heat level, **the function is called `cH()` for *Check Heat***.
 A comment above the function explains the purpose of cH():